 As every man of good will can plainly see, the Council is teaching a grave error, a flat out lie founded upon a blasphemous twisting of Sacred Scripture.

-St. Paul’s words are clear, Our Lord “made void the law of commandments,” and yet the Jews of our time cling to them (or at least they claim to do so) even as they steadfastly refuse Baptism.
+St. Paul’s words are clear, Our Lord “made void the law of commandments,” and yet the Jews of our time, with the encouragement of the conciliar church, cling to false hope of salvation in the Old Covenant even as they steadfastly refuse Baptism.
 These are the same commandments of which the Council of Trent declared “but not even the Jews by the very letter itself of the law of Moses, were able to be liberated.”

 With this in mind, the impact of the Council’s grave error comes into full view: